Why John Abraham-Bipasha Basu Split

 - John Abraham and Bipasha Basu were in a relationship for nine years.

-- They have worked in numerous films like Jism, Aetbaar, Madhoshi, and Dhan Dhana Dhan Goal.
+- They worked in numerous films like Jism, Aetbaar, Madhoshi and Dhan Dhana Dhan Goal.

 - They split in 2011.